What Is an Associate Degree? Requirements, Costs, and More

 Admissions requirements

-Admissions requirements vary from college to college, but you'll generally need to meet the following conditions in order to gain entry to an associate degree program:
+Admissions requirements vary from college to college, but you'll generally need to meet the following conditions to gain entry to an associate degree program:

 • Be 18 years of age by the time you begin your first day of class